cyberhexe/red-toolkit/README.md

 * **flask-filebox** Basic file upload Web UI.
 Make sure to update config.py according to your needs. https://github.com/mtalimanchuk/flask-filebox

 ### Phishing
+* **Phishery** is a Simple SSL Enabled HTTP server with the primary purpose of phishing credentials via Basic Authentication.  https://github.com/ryhanson/phishery
 * **King Phisher** is a tool for testing and promoting user awareness by simulating real world phishing attacks. https://github.com/securestate/king-phisher
 * **FiercePhish** is a full-fledged phishing framework to manage all phishing engagements.
 It allows you to track separate phishing campaigns, schedule sending of emails, and much more. https://github.com/Raikia/FiercePhish
 * **ReelPhish** is a Real-Time Two-Factor Phishing Tool. https://github.com/fireeye/ReelPhish/